-- 1 basins undergoing salinisation include: Indo-Gangetic Basin in India (Lal and Stewart, 2012), Indus - 2 Basin in Pakistan (Aslam and Prathapar, 2006), Yellow River Basin in China (Chengrui and Dregne, - 3 2001), Yinchuan Plain, in China (Zhou et al., 2013), Aral Sea Basin of Central Asia (Cai et al., 2003; - 4 Pankova, 2016; Qadir et al., 2009). - 5 Helldén and Tottrup (2008) highlighted a greening trend in East Asia between 1982 and 2003.
-Over - 6 the past several decades, air temperature and the rainfall increased in the arid and hyper-arid region of - 7 Northwest China (Chen et al., 2015; Wang et al., 2017).
-Within China, rainfall erosivity has shown a - 8 positive trend in dryland areas between 1961 and 2012 (Yang and Lu, 2015).
-While water erosion - 9 area in Xinjiang China, has decreased by 23.2%, erosion considered as severe or intense was still - increasing (Zhang et al., 2015).
-Xue et al. (2017) used remote sensing data covering 1975 to 2015 to - show that wind-driven desertified land in north Shanxi in China had expanded until 2000, before - 12 contracting again.
-Li et al. (2012) used satellite data to identify desertification in Inner Mongolia - 13 China and found a link between policy changes and the locations and extent of human-caused - desertification.
-Several oasis regions in China have seen increases in cropland area, while forests, - 15 grasslands and available water resources have decreased (Fu et al. 2017; Muyibul et al., 2018; Xie et - al., 2014).
-Between 1990 and 2011 15.3% of Hogno Khaan nature reserve in central Mongolia was - subjected to desertification (Lamchin et al., 2016).
-Using satellite data Liu et al. (2013) found the area - of Mongolia undergoing non-climatic desertification was associated with increases in goat density and - 19 wildfire occurrence. - 20 In Central Asia, drying up of the Aral Sea is continuing having negative impacts on regional - 21 microclimate and human health (Issanova and Abuduwaili, 2017; Lioubimtseva, 2015; Micklin, 2016; - 22 Xi and Sokolik, 2015).
-Half of the region's irrigated lands, especially in the Amudarya and Syrdarya - 23 river basins, were affected by secondary salinisation (Qadir et al., 2009).
-Le et al., (2016) showed that - 24 about 57% of croplands in Kazakhstan and about 20% of croplands in Kyrgyzstan had lost in their - vegetation productivity between 1982 and 2006.
-Chen et al. (2019) indicated that about 58% of the - 26 grasslands in the region lost in their vegetation productivity between 1999 and 2015.
-Anthropogenic - 27 factors were the main driver of this loss in Turkmenistan and Uzbekistan, while the role of human - drivers was smaller than that of climate-related factors in Tajikistan and Kyrgyzstan (Chen et al., - 29 2019).
-The total costs of land degradation in Central Asia were estimated to equal about USD 6 - 30 billion annually (Mirzabaev et al., 2016). - 31 Damberg and AghaKouchak (2014) found that parts of South Asia experienced drying over the last - 32 three decades.
-More than 75% of the area of northern, western and southern Afghanistan is affected - 33 by overgrazing and deforestation (UNEP-GEF, 2008).
-Desertification is a serious problem in Pakistan - with a wide range of human and natural causes (Irshad et al., 2007; Lal, 2018).
-Similarly, - desertification affects parts of India (Kundu et al., 2017; Dharumarajan et al., 2018; Christian et al., - 36 2018).
-Using satellite data to map various desertification processes, Ajai et al. (2009) identified 81.4 - 37 M ha were subject to various processes of desertification in India in 2005, while salinisation affected - 38 6.73 M ha in the country (Singh, 2009). - 39 Saudi Arabia is highly vulnerable to desertification (Ministry of Energy Industry and Mineral - 40 Resources, 2016), with this vulnerability expected to increase in the north-western parts of the country - 41 in the coming decades.
-Yahiya (2012) found that Jazan, south-western Saudi Arabia, lost about 46% - of its vegetation cover from 1987 to 2002.
-Droughts and frequent dust storms were shown to impose - 43 adverse impacts over Saudi Arabia especially under global warming and future climate change - 44 (Hasanean et al., 2015).
-In north-west Jordan, 18% of the area was prone to severe to very severe - desertification (Al-Bakri et al., 2016).
-Large parts of the Syrian drylands have been identified as - undergoing desertification (Evans and Geerken, 2004; Geerken and Ilaiwi, 2004).
-Moridnejad et al. - 47 (2015) identified newly desertified regions in the Middle East based on dust sources, finding that
+1 (Lamchin et al., 2016).
+Using satellite data Liu et al. (2013) found the area of Mongolia undergoing 2 non-climatic desertification was associated with increases in goat density and wildfire occurrence.

+3 In Central Asia, drying up of the Aral Sea is continuing having negative impacts on regional 4 microclimate and human health (Issanova and Abuduwaili, 2017; Lioubimtseva, 2015; Micklin, 2016; 5 Xi and Sokolik, 2015).
+Half of the region's irrigated lands, especially in the Amudarya and Syrdarya 6 river basins, were affected by secondary salinisation (Qadir et al., 2009).
+Le et al., (2016) showed that 7 about 57% of croplands in Kazakhstan and about 20% of croplands in Kyrgyzstan had lost in their 8 vegetation productivity between 1982 and 2006.
+Chen et al. (2019) indicated that about 58% of the 9 grasslands in the region lost in their vegetation productivity between 1999 and 2015.
+Anthropogenic factors were the main driver of this loss in Turkmenistan and Uzbekistan, while the role of human 10 11 drivers was smaller than that of climate-related factors in Tajikistan and Kyrgyzstan (Chen et al., 2019).
+The total costs of land degradation in Central Asia were estimated to equal about USD 6 billion annually 12 overgrazing and deforestation (UNEP-GEF, 2008).
+Desertification is a serious problem in Pakistan with 16

+13 (Mirzabaev et al., 2016).

+14 Damberg and AghaKouchak (2014) found that parts of South Asia experienced drying over the last 15 three decades.
+More than 75% of the area of northern, western and southern Afghanistan is affected by affects parts of India (Kundu et al., 2017; Dharumarajan et al., 2018; Christian et al., 2018).
+Using 18

+17 a wide range of human and natural causes (Irshad et al., 2007; Lal, 2018).
+Similarly, desertification

+19 satellite data to map various desertification processes, Ajai et al. (2009) identified 81.4 M ha were

+20 subject to various processes of desertification in India in 2005, while salinisation affected 6.73 M ha in

+21 the country (Singh, 2009).

+22 Saudi Arabia is highly vulnerable to desertification (Ministry of Energy Industry and Mineral 23 Resources, 2016), with this vulnerability expected to increase in the north-western parts of the country 24 in the coming decades.
+Yahiya (2012) found that Jazan, south-western Saudi Arabia, lost about 46% of 25 its vegetation cover from 1987 to 2002.
+Droughts and frequent dust storms were shown to impose 26 adverse impacts over Saudi Arabia especially under global warming and future climate change 27 (Hasanean et al., 2015).
+In north-west Jordan, 18% of the area was prone to severe to very severe 28 desertification (Al-Bakri et al., 2016).
+Large parts of the Syrian drylands have been identified as 29 undergoing desertification (Evans and Geerken, 2004; Geerken and Ilaiwi, 2004).
+Moridnejad et al. 30 (2015) identified newly desertified regions in the Middle East based on dust sources, finding that these 31 regions accounted for 39% of all detected dust source points.
+Desertification has increased substantially 32 in Iran since the 1930s.
+Despite numerous efforts to rehabilitate degraded areas, it still poses a major 33 threat to agricultural livelihoods in the country (Amiraslani and Dragovich, 2011).

+34 3.3.1.2.3 Australia